ECEn 568 Microwave Remote Sensing Data Analysis Assignment

 Data and code:

-You can also order data directly from NASA at http://ghrc.msfc.nasa.gov/.
+You can also order data from the National Snow and Ice Data Center (NSIDC) at https://nsidc.org/.

 This site has additional documentation and information.
-Some SSM/I and AMSR-E
+SSM/I and AMSR-E

 data has been processed into images here at BYU.
 See the instructor for details.